Vinegarfretsaw/python-project-49/README.md

 # Welcome to the Brain Games!

-There are five games, called Brain Games:
+There are 5 games called Brain Games:
 1. Brain Even game - You need to answer an even number or not.
 One mistake and you lose.
 Score 3 points to win.
 2. Brain Calc game - You need to calculate correctly.
 One mistake and you lose.
 Score 3 points to win.
 3. Brain GCD game - You need to find the greatest common divisor.
 One mistake and you lose.
 Score 3 points to win.